sortega/sortega.github.io/_posts/2016-08-27-typeclasses.md

 [perlis]: https://en.wikipedia.org/wiki/Alan_Perlis

-In fact, one problem of having rich object models with many classes is that we lost the leverage that many functions operating on a single type could bring us.
+In fact, one problem of having rich object models with many classes is that we lose the leverage that many functions operating on a single type could bring us.
 The standard OO tool for this problem is the polymorphism.
 A single method call (declared in an interface or by duck typing) can be directed to many different implementations.
 In this spirit, Rich Hickey updated the old Perlis idea